David Peoples (golfer)

 David Roy Peoples (born January 9, 1960) is an American professional golfer who has played on the PGA Tour and Nationwide Tour.

-Early life and amateur career
+Career

 Peoples was born in Augusta, Maine.
-He accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach John Darr and Coach Lynn Blevins' Florida Gators men's golf team in National Collegiate Athletics Association (NCAA) competition in 1980 and 1981.
+He accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach John Darr and Coach Lynn Blevins' Florida Gators men's golf team in National Collegiate Athletic Association (NCAA) competition in 1980 and 1981.

-Professional career

-Peoples turned professional in 1981.
+In 1981, Peoples turned professional.
 He had two PGA Tour victories, and his highest position on the year-end money list was 25th in 1992.